themouette/fossil-core/README.markdown

 It is a piece of logic shared by all modules and the application.
 Some services are built into Fossil, such as `Session` and `Routing`.
 More should come quickly.

+### Fragment

+Every Fragment is independant piece of UI with logic.
+It communicates with ancestor (it can be the Application or a Module) through a pubsub.
+A fragment can contain fragments too.

 We want code !
 --------------